Updated:

 (1,026,425) May 14, 1912.

 design.
-My guess is this is where the infringement problems came to
+This is probably where the infringement problems came to

 their patents